webdriverio/webdriverio/packages/wdio-allure-reporter/README.md

     * `title` (*String*) - name of the step.
 * `endStep(status)` - end with a step
     * `status` (*String*, optional) - step status, `passed` by default.
 Must be "failed", "passed" or "broken"
 * `step(name, body)` - starts step with content function inside.
-Allows to create steps with infitite ierarchy
+Allows to create steps with infinite hierarchy
     * `body` (*Function*) - the step body async function

 ### Usage